PRESTO (Pregnancy Study Online)

 You and 2,500 other women are being invited to complete one online questionnaire at enrollment and every 2 months for up to 12 months or until pregnancy occurs.

 You will also have the opportunity to invite your male partner to participate.

-PRESTO is being conducted by researchers at Boston University and is funded by the National Institutes of Health.
+PRESTO is a non-profit study being conducted by researchers at Boston University.
+It is funded by the National Institutes of Health.

 What are the eligibility requirements?

 -Not currently using any methods to prevent pregnancy

 -Not using fertility treatments

 -In a stable relationship with a male partner

 -Thinking about becoming pregnant in the next 6 months and are not currently pregnant